wlz0v0/DrawingBoard/README.md

 # DrawingBoard
-This is a drawing board based on ege library.
+This is a drawing board based on ege library.(C)